The domain-of-dependence stabilization for cut-cell meshes is fully discretely stable: Postponed proofs

 As shown in Lemma~\ref{lemma:nodes_min_distance}, there is a constant $K_2$, such that the distance $\tx_i-\tx_{i-1}$ of every node pair is larger than ${K_2}/{p^3}$ for every $i$.
 Therefore, we can estimate the product further to

 \end{proof}

 The following statement about the derivative of the interpolation is similar to the previous one; however, we require and indeed obtain a proportionality to $\alpha$ for its operator norm.
-The remaining factor will again exhibit an exponential scaling in the magnitude $p^p$, which also applies to problems with larger cut cells.
-We will not explore this similar process in detail here. \begin{lemma} There exists a $\mathcal{C}(p)$, that may depend exponentially on $p$, such that
+The remaining factor will again exhibit an exponential scaling in the magnitude $p^p$, which also applies to problems with larger cut cells. \begin{lemma} There exists a $\mathcal{C}(p)$, that may depend exponentially on $p$, such that

-This holds for all cut cell factors $\alpha$. \end{lemma} \begin{proof} We use the barycentric form of the derivative matrix $D$, which is given by \cite[eq.
-(3.48)]{Kopriva2009}
+This holds for all cut cell factors $\alpha$. \end{lemma} The proof can be found in Appendix~\ref{appendix_proof_prep2} and is mainly based on the properties of the differentiation matrix $D$ and the exponential scaling as in Lemma~\ref{lemma:interpol_estimate}.